Hydroelectricity in Canada: Manitoba Hydro

 As of March 31, 2018, Manitoba Hydro serves a peak Manitoba electrical load of 5,648 megawatts.
 Electrical supply to Manitoba customers was 22.5 terawatt-hours in fiscal 2017, with total revenue due to electricity of $1.464 billion CAD.
 Extraprovincial sales totaled $437 million in 2017-18 and were at 9.448 terawatt-hours, with normal water flows.
 The company also delivered 2.048 billion cubic metres of natural gas in 2017–18, which contributed $346 million CAD to revenues.
 As of early 2020, around 97% of the electricity generation in Manitoba comes from hydroelectricity.
 The new Keeyask Station on the Nelson River was completed in 2021-2022.

 Newfoundland and Labrador

 Newfoundland and Labrador Hydro's installed generating capacity, 8,652 megawatts (MW), 92 percent hydroelectric, is the third largest of all utility companies in Canada.
-The new Muskrat Falls Generating Station with a total generating capacity of 824 MW was completed in 2020.
+In December 2024, Newfoundland and Labrador Hydro and Hydro‑Québec signed an agreement in principle for the generation of hydroelectricity in Labrador.
+The agreement includes construction of a new 2,250 MW generating station at Gull Island by 2034, an extension of the existing Churchill Falls Generating Station to produce an additional 1,100 MW by 2035, and upgrades to the 11 turbine‑generator units with an added capacity of approximately 550 MW.